mikex86/scicore/thesis/thesis.md

 }
 ```

-The second operation we will implement is the pow operation.
+The third operation we will implement is the pow operation.

 ```java
 public class PowOp implements BinaryOperation {